wiz21b/montgomery/README.rst

 Come back later, this is still alpha code !

-Pyxfer is a tool to *generate code* to serialize/marshal/transform from one source type to a destination type.
+Pyxfer is a tool to *generate code* to serialize/marshal/transform from one type to another according to a plan.
 We generate code because it makes super fast serializers, and much less terse than runtime attribute analysis (the generated code is quite readable).
 Right now Pyxfer is wired to work with SQLAlchemy_, but nothing prevents it